simbricks/simbricks/doc/learn/disk-images.rst

   that reads qcow2 gets the chain hard linked into the run with a fresh overlay on top, so a hit copies nothing; one that needs a single flat image — gem5, and raw generally — gets it flattened once, kept beside the chain for later runs to reuse.
-- **Bounded growth.** With ``--image-cache-size``, least recently used entries are dropped once the cache exceeds it.
+- **Bounded growth.** Least recently used entries are dropped once the cache exceeds ``--image-cache-size`` (50G by default, unbounded for a directory you name yourself).
 A run that has already taken an image out is unaffected by that image being evicted.
 - **Entries are compressed**, with zstd, which typically cuts an entry to a third of its size for a read cost in the low percent — so a cache of a given size holds more images and evicts less often.
 It is paid once, when the entry is written. ``--image-cache-compression`` (or